tanyadevops/Jenkins-shared-libraries/README.md

-# This is shared library through Git SCM and webhooks
+# This is shared library through Git SCM and webhooks.